What to Expect During Rehab at River Oaks

 Our Exclusive Rehab Curriculum

-Throughout the week, you will also receive some homework as part of the AAC-exclusive curriculum Embracing Change: Recovery for Life.
+Throughout the week, you will also receive some homework as part of the AAC curriculum which includes Embracing Change: Recovery for Life.
 You’ll be given a workbook you’ll use during your time at River Oaks.
 You’ll complete any assignments independent but in some cases you be may be encouraged to share your work during individual or group therapy.

 Our curriculum will help you to gain certain skills, such as recognizing triggers, managing stress, and reciting helpful self-talk, that are necessary for a successful life in recovery.